yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 ## The Control Program ##

 I'm using the combination program + electronic load mainly to do accu/battery discharge tests and sometimes for testing solar power cells.
 The program displays a chart, can write the final chart to hard drive, load a chart from hard drive, print the chart, etc.
-For more pics pls look in folder [**Doc**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/raw/main/Doc).
-You find the executable in folder [**Program**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/blob/main/Program).
+For more pics pls look in folder [**Doc**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/tree/main/Doc).
+You find the executable in folder [**Program**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/tree/main/Program).
 The program runs on Win8.1/Win10.
 In rare cases you need to install the visual studio 2017 runtime libraries (easily found on the internet).

 ![github](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/raw/main/Doc/Load1a.JPG)

-You find a few real world charts (*.eld) in folder [**Program**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/blob/main/Program).
+You find two real world charts (*.eld) in folder [**Program**](https://github.com/yellobyte/ElectronicLoad_Control_XY-FZ35/tree/main/Program).
 You can load them into the program and have a look at them.

 ## Wiring ##